 The Park ESC staff are committed to improving the life chances of young people through engaging them in learning that will enable them to achieve and excel.

-All students are offered at least five GCSEs or equivalents, including English Literature and Language, Maths, Science, Business Studies and Art.
+All students are offered at least five high quality Key Stage 4 qualifications, including English Language, Maths, Science, Business Studies and Art.
 Functional Skills in English and Maths will be offered to those who may find the GCSE courses too demanding or to those who do not have enough time to complete the course.

-All students will achieve the ASDAN Certificate of Personal Effectiveness (CoPE) which is equivalent to a GCSE.
+All students will achieve the ASDAN Certificate of Personal Effectiveness (CoPE).
 CoPE is nationally recognised and is a wide-ranging qualification, the purpose of which is to enable candidates to develop and demonstrate personal, key and employability skills, to broaden their experience and manage their learning in a variety of real life contexts.

 Students receive an extensive programme of Spiritual, Moral, Social and Cultural (SMSC) learning delivered daily during their Tutor group sessions.
 A PSHE programme in line with the British Values agenda underpins the whole curriculum.